 - Follow best practices.
 Follow our step-by-step guide to complete a successful rebrand.

 - Ask the right questions.
 Get your team on the same page by doing a brand audit survey before you write your creative brief.

 - Avoid rookie mistakes.
 Find out what rebrand mistakes will sink your rebrand halfway through.

 - Design a comprehensive visual identity.
-A rebrand isn’t just about the logo; use this checklist to make sure you have every area covered.
+A rebrand isn’t just about the logo; use this visual identity checklist, and follow our tips to design a strong visual identity.

 - Use the right tools.
 Bookmark these 75 tools, tips, and resources to build a great brand identity.